 Everybody needs reminders sometimes.
 Children and teens with ADHD seem to need more reminders than other youngsters and often feel like they are being nagged.
 Technology, although a frequent source of distraction, can be extremely helpful in providing kids with ADHD the cues they need and reduce the “nagging” factor.
-Parents and educators can use cell phones, iPods to help kids improve their organization, reduce forgetfulness and learn to be more independent.
+Parents and educators can use cell phones, iPads to help kids improve their organization, reduce forgetfulness and learn to be more independent.

 When you have success with this one thing, then you can add in another, but NO MORE than three per day.
 By having the technology do the cuing, then you are teaching self-reliance and building self-esteem simultaneously.
 You will support changes in behaviors without running them.